marionebl/jaketrent-blog/content/post/yeoman-app-on-heroku.md

   - "js"
   - "grunt"
 description: Yeoman will generate a static site.
 Make a few changes, and you can have it running on Heroku.
-keywords: heroku, yeoman, nodejs, javascript, grunt
+metaKeywords: heroku, yeoman, nodejs, javascript, grunt
 published: true
 image: https://i.imgur.com/1Mc2kXh.jpg
 ---